 With regards to speed consideration, one key metric is called Input/Output or IOPS.
 According to Wikipedia, it states -

-“IOPS (Input/Output Operations Per Second, pronounced eye-ops) is a common performance measurement used to benchmark computers storage devices like hard disk drives (HDD), solid state drives (SSD), and storage area networks (SAN).”
+“IOPS (Input/Output Operations Per Second, pronounced eye-ops) is a common performance measurement used to benchmark computer storage devices like hard disk drives (HDD), solid-state drives (SSD), and storage area networks (SAN).”

 SSD's Random Read IOPS: between 4,600 to 15,500 depending on disk capacity